iguessthislldo/opendds-devguide-converter/devguide/built_in_topics.rst

 * ``latency`` – A measured round-trip latency for protocols that support it.

+.. _built_in_topics--openddsinternalthread-topic:

 OpenDDSInternalThread Topic
 ===========================

+..
+    Sect<6.8.3>

-The Built-In Topic “OpenDDSInternalThread” is published when OpenDDS is configured with DCPSThreadStatusInterval (see section :ref:`Common Configuration Options`).
+The Built-In Topic “OpenDDSInternalThread” is published when OpenDDS is configured with DCPSThreadStatusInterval (see section :ref:`run_time_configuration--common-configuration-options`).
 When enabled, the DataReader for this Built-In Topic will report the status of threads created and managed by OpenDDS within the current process.
 The timestamp associated with samples can be used to determine the health (responsiveness) of the thread.

-The topic type InternalThreadBuiltinTopicData is defined in ``dds/OpenddsDcpsExt.idl`` in the ``OpenDDS::DCPS`` module:
+The topic type InternalThreadBuiltinTopicData is defined in :ghfile:`dds/OpenddsDcpsExt.idl` in the ``OpenDDS::DCPS`` module:

 * ``thread_id`` (key) – A string identifier for the thread.